andresrodriguez55/HospitalManagementSystem/README.md

 ## 3) Implementation of the API

-First with the EF the DBcontext and the respective classes to the SQL tables were generated.
+First with the entity framework the DBcontext and the respective classes to the SQL tables were generated.
 In the DBContext you can change the DB Connection string.

 ![](images/dbcontext.png)